- Blessed are you that your eyes see and your ears hear

 The Jewish calendar year we are in now is 5778.

 In chapters twenty to sixty-nine of the “Messiah in Yom HaBikkurim” we will be providing a summary of the forty-nine meshalim (parables, allegories) of Messiah; along with His Seven “I Am” Sayings.
 This year we began the Counting of the Omer (Nisan 16-Day 1) the evening of Saturday, March 31, 2018.

 *Yom Rishon, the first day of the Jewish week, begins Saturday evening and ends Sunday evening.

-In the Messiah’s last days here on earth (Jewish Calendar 3790; Secular 30 CE) He resurrected from the dead on the first day of Firstfruits (Nisan 16/17), ascended into heaven on the fortieth day (Iyyar 25/26) and on the fiftieth day (Sivan *6/7), just as the prophets (of righteous memory) foretold, He sent to Israel the heavenly Father’s gift of the Indwelling Presence of the Spirit of Holiness.
+In the Messiah’s last days here on earth (Jewish Calendar 3790; Secular 30 CE) he resurrected from the dead on the first day of Firstfruits (Nisan 16/17), ascended into heaven on the fortieth day (Iyyar 25/26) and on the fiftieth day (Sivan *6/7), just as the prophets (of righteous memory) foretold, he sent to Israel the heavenly Father’s gift of the Indwelling Presence of the Spirit of Holiness.

 The 49 Days of Counting the Omer:

-The meshalim (parables) of Messiah are simple stories and very brief (little, small) wise sayings (proverbs).
+The meshalim (parables) of Messiah are simple stories and very brief (little, small) wise sayings (proverbs, allegories).
 Yet, all of the meshalim of the Mashiach possess a sense of unending mystery.
 Some of the narratives are lengthy.
 Some of the proverbs are incredibly brief (for instance cf. #48-49: The Seed that multiplies by dying and the Vinedresser, Vine & Branches).
 All of the meshalim listed above contain a single central message.
-However, there are innumerable peripheral (supernatural) insights that can be gained from just one mashal/parable/proverb.
+However, there are innumerable peripheral (supernatural) insights that can be gained from just one mashal.